 The winter session starts in August and usually takes the form of a Beginners Evening, when members and newcomers are able to use the Group's library facilities to carry out their own research.

 Other meetings usually have a family history related speaker but members are always able to browse and borrow books from the Group's library.

 The recording of Monumental Inscriptions is carried out regularly by members and the following churchyards and cemeteries have been recorded.

 - Ashton-in-Makerfield St. Thomas's, Warrington Road and Heath Road

 - Leigh Cemetery

 All the above are available on CD from the shop.
 The MIs for most of Leigh Cemetery are now available at Leigh Library Local Studies Section.

-The Group run a help desk at the Archives & Local Studies Section, 2nd Floor, Leigh Town Hall (lift available) every Monday from 1:30 to 3:30pm.
+The Group run a help desk at the Archives & Local Studies Section, Leigh Town Hall (ground floor) press intercom for access. every Monday from 12 noon - 2.00 p.m.
 The purpose of the Helpdesk is to give assistance to the public with any enquiries and requests concerning their own ancestry including how to go about tracing their family line back through the ages.

 Unfortunately we are unable to carry out detailed research.

 Leigh Group Projects